rorygleeson/AirWatch/Devices/LoRa/readme.md

 It uses the following sensors:

-PMS5003 - Particle Matter.
+PMS 5003 - Particle Matter.
 PM1.0, PM2.5 and PM10.0 concentration in both standard & enviromental units

 BME280 - Temperature, humidity and altitude (pressure).
 Humidty effects the particle matter count of the PMS5003, hence why included.